immunefi-team/Bounty_Boosts/Alchemix/30592 - [SC - Medium] DOS attack by delegating tokens at MAX_DELEGATE....md

 # DOS attack by delegating tokens at MAX_DELEGATES = 1024 in Voting escrow

-Submitted on Wed May 01 2024 09:20:17 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 1st 2024 at 15:20:17 UTC by @oxumarkhatab for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30592